simshaun/musicbee-audiobook-position-tracker/README.md

 This plugin will remember where you last listened.

-# Huge Caveat!
+# Warning

-I don't know of a foolproof way of making this apply to audiobooks only.
-Currently, it remembers last position of anything played.
-My audiobooks are in the m4b container format, so I *could* restrict this plugin to m4b files, but then it would be useless for others who have audiobooks in other formats.

-Because I use MusicBee for audiobooks only, this isn't a problem for me.
+I use MusicBee for audiobooks only, and don't have a huge library.
-However, it may be annoying for you if you use MusicBee for music and other stuff. e.g. I haven't tested this with podcasts or anything like that.
+I haven't tested this plugin with a massive library.

 # Installation